Ralph Johns

 If you know a Buddy has two or more Screen Names they can be added after placing a comma between the Names.
 However this will only display once in the Buddy List and you cannot choose which Screen Name you call.

-As you can see the Info card has a Drop Down and this list two other panes.
-Actions which is similar to the Preferences item but is set individually for that Buddy.
+As you can see the Info card has a Drop Down and this lists two other panes.
+Alerts which is similar to the Preferences item but is set individually for that Buddy.

 Buddy Actions from Info cardProfile and Notes pane